TheWolverineCoder/Exercises-Part-1/README.md

 # Exercises-Part-1
-Here are some of the exercises I did.
+Here are some of the console apps I did as an exercise.